A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Introduction

-Additionally, there are publications in the literature that enhance motion planning for multi-robot systems using formal specification languages~\cite{maler2004FTMATFTS, Pola2019ARC}.
-The authors in~\cite{Chen2012TRO} propose the extraction of local specifications that are assigned to particular robots to deal with multi-robot trajectory planning.
-The motion capabilities of each robot are represented using a transition system, whose modeling may become computationally expensive with an increase in the number of agents and tasks.
-On the contrary,~\acp{CBF}~\cite{Lindemann2020TCNS} have been shown as suitable for efficiently solve motion planning problems.
-However, they can only be applied to a fragment of the~\ac{STL} formula, restricting their application to simple scenarios~\cite{Gilpin2021LCSS}.
-In~\cite{Leahy2021TRO}, the authors present robust algorithms for multi-robot coordination that encode high-level~\ac{TL} specifications into an~\ac{MILP} problem.
+Moreover, literature includes publications that enhance motion planning for multi-robot systems using formal specification languages~\cite{maler2004FTMATFTS, CohenSpringer2023}.
+The authors in~\cite{Chen2012TRO} propose extracting local specifications assigned to specific robots to address multi-robot trajectory planning.
+Motion capabilities of each robot are represented using a transition system, which may become computationally expensive as the number of agents and tasks increase.
+On the other hand,~\acp{CBF}~\cite{Lindemann2020TCNS} have shown promise in efficient motion planning, but they are limited to a fragment of the~\ac{STL} formula, restricting their application to simple scenarios~\cite{Gilpin2021LCSS}.
+In~\cite{Leahy2021TRO}, the authors present robust algorithms for multi-robot coordination that encode high-level temporal logic specifications into an~\ac{MILP} problem.
 However, their sequential multi-robot~\ac{RRT} algorithm leads to suboptimal trajectories.
-A reinforcement learning approach for multi-agent systems has been presented in~\cite{Muniraj2018CDC}.
-The authors focus on finite abstractions and deterministic systems.
-However, such an approach requires methodological advances, as it still poses computational challenges for complex~\ac{STL} formulae.
+A reinforcement learning approach for multi-agent systems has been proposed in~\cite{Muniraj2018CDC}, focusing on finite abstractions and deterministic systems.
+Nevertheless, methodological advances are still needed as it poses computational challenges for complex~\ac{STL} formulae.
+In~\cite{RamanCDC2014}, the authors propose a mathematical programming-based method for~\ac{MPC} using~\ac{STL} specifications.
+Nonetheless, its scalability is limited due to exponential complexity in the number of binary variables.
+In~\cite{Kantaros2020IJRR}, a scalable algorithm for multi-agent optimal control with~\ac{TL} is presented, but it lacks the ability to handle concrete timing requirements and agent counting.